COVID-19 Research News

 This is a sampling of UD’s COVID-19 work, impacting Delaware, the nation and the world:

-Pandemic may have lasting effects on food purchasing and waste behavior
+Pandemic precautions may have long-term effects on our microbiome

 COVID-19 Research at UD

 Editor-in-Chief Thorp meets with DENIN Fellows before delivering Jefferson Lecture

 It’s not every day that graduate students have the opportunity to chat with the editor-in-chief of one of the world’s most influential scientific journals — Science.

 But five Delaware Environmental Institute (DENIN) Fellows had that experience, meeting with Holden Thorp for an hour before he delivered the Edward G. Jefferson Life Sciences Lecture to a virtual University of Delaware audience on September 16, 2020.

 Participating Fellows included Robert Ddamulira, Elvis Ebikade, Jimmy Murillo Gelvez, Fatemah Izaditame and Joanne Norris.